Looking for the cheapest time to fly to China? Let me help you save a few bucks!

 The key is to be flexible with your travel dates if you want to save money.

-And, it’s a good idea to book a few months in advance if you want to save even more.
+It’s a good idea to book a few months in advance if you want to save even more.

 3. Fly during the day